Automation Toolkit Getting Started

 7. In the Assign Macro dialog box, select CallAutomationShape, then click OK.

-Assign Macro to icon
+Assign Macro to shape

 8. Finally, hide the recipe sheet